sjdude/devops-CICD-project/README.md

 * You can view the workflow file [here](https://github.com/sjdude/devops-CICD-project/blob/main/.github/workflows/devops_cicd_project.yml).
 * Github repository secrets are used to store security sensitive data like the Heroku API keys.
 * On a git push to main, the following will occur in the following order:
-  * The main line of the git repository will be updated
+  * The main line of the git repository will be updated.
-  * App dependencies will be re-installed
+  * App dependencies will be re-installed using npm in this case.
-  * The updated App will be deployed on Heroku
+  * The updated App will be deployed on Heroku.
+You can view the hosted App [here](https://devops-cicd-project.herokuapp.com/).